error-27/mazerunner/README.md

 - Any unreachable areas will not be read and can be considered comments.
 - Each character in the maze executes an instruction, except some like `+`.

+## Data
+- Push and pop unsigned 8-bit integers to a stack.
+- Two unsigned 8-bit accumulators can be written to and read from.

 ## Instruction Set (INCOMPLETE)
 | Character | Description                                       |
 |-----------|---------------------------------------------------|